 I found the article by Robert Peal (Teach First Ambassador) in Standpoint, almost comical in its own assertion that this was a valid critique of Gove’s tenure.

 “If you want a picture of English schools after thirteen years of Labour reforms…” apparently you should read just two books!
 Katharine Birbalsingh, Headmistress Designate at Michaela Community School, who has filled her ranks with Teach First Ambassadors, is the author of one.
-While the second book is written by a supply teacher called Charlie Carroll, who penned his opinions and experiences of inner city schools up and down the country, during a year’s supply work.
+While the second book is written by a supply teacher called Charlie Carroll, who penned his experiences of inner city schools up and down the country, during a year’s supply work.

-Is Robert Peal (‘education research fellow’ at the right-wing think-tank Civitas) really suggesting that we should evaluate “New Labour’s failure” based on the personal inadequacies of one supply teacher?
+Is Robert Peal (‘education research fellow’ at the right-wing think-tank Civitas) really suggesting that we should evaluate “New Labour’s failure” based on the personal opinions of one supply teacher?
 This seems to be a recurring theme in Peal’s one-dimensional arsenal as he asked another to forward his book Progressively Worse (published by Civitas).
 As one reviewer on Amazon wrote: “The most impressive accomplishment of Robert Peal’s book is its scope and how it enables the reader to interpret so much of what has happened in education, and what is still happening”, not bad for someone who has only taught for two years.

 The article, which the further you read sounds more like an obituary, suggests that Michael Gove’s: “speeches were informed by research at the forefront of the education debate”.
 It is not clear who’s educational debate this is, or in fact, what the debate about education actually is.
 The lazy thinkers’ go to names of Hattie, Hirsch and Willingham would indicate that this is a nod to the band of self-proclaimed educational research ‘experts’ who promote the ‘truths and rules’ of teaching, supported by a very narrow selection of ‘evidence’.
 I have written about this previously here.